 The ComCare Fund was launched by Prime Minister Lee Hsien Loong on 28 June 2005 as a sustainable source of funds to provide social assistance to low-income Singaporeans.
 The interest income generated from the ComCare Fund is used to fund ComCare programmes.
 The ComCare Fund started with an initial capital of \$250 million from the government.
-Since then, the government has made periodic top-ups to the Fund.
+Since then, the government has added to the Fund periodically.
 The fund now stands at \$2.4 billion.